Stp Arnika

 Inside the dense woodland which stands to the west of the dunes are the remains of Stp Arnika where you can find two large command bunkers of R118c and R117a type along with the remains of more than a dozen other concrete structures.

 The R118C is an 18-room building which acted as a ‘dressing station’ or hospital bunker and featured two wards for patients, and operating theatre, plus rooms for doctors and medical officers, heating equipment and fuel stores, plus a close combat embrasure covering the three entrances.
-This building has now been sealed and is a refuse for bats.
+This building has now been sealed and is a refuge for bats.

 Stp Arnika’s R117a is a 14 room building constructed as a battalion and regimental headquarters and included a large commander’s room, officers’ quarters, crew rooms, a telephone exchange, radio room, and a close combat embrasure for defence.